-In conjunction with the support of a record number of participating corporate partners and social service organizations, Enable America is proud to report that 2011 resulted in more programs to improve employment opportunities for people with disabilities than in any previous year of the non-profit's history.
+Enable America reports 2011 resulted in more programs to improve employment opportunities for people with disabilities than in any previous year.

 "Unemployment in the disability community, including the jobless rate for our returning wounded warriors, continues at alarming levels," said Richard Salem, founder and CEO of Enable America.
 "We are proud of this year's accomplishments, but also understand much more needs to be done in the coming year."